 Some of the most dramatic results I’ve seen have been for melasma (typically a hormone-supported hyperpigmentation disorder emphasizing broad areas of hyperpigmentation, generally on the cheeks and forehead) and solar lentigos (sun or liver spots or spots caused by chronic photo damage).

 Several peels and non-ablative laser sessions later and my patients’ pigmentary issues were resolved – not subtly hidden, mind you, but actually resolved.
-If you suffer from post-inflammatory hyperpigmentation, talk with your provider today about your options for improving your skin’s clarity.
+If you suffer from post-inflammatory hyperpigmentation, talk with our medical review team about your options for improving your skin’s clarity.